51169SohaAli/LearnAlign-OBE-Refactored-into-MERN-Stack/README.md

 ## 📷 Screenshots / Demo
 The MERN stack version is currently under development, and its screenshots and demo will be added upon completion.
 A video demonstration of the original PHP-based system is available on this link: https://github.com/51169SohaAli/LearnAlign-OBE/tree/main/videos

+## 🚀 Deployed Link
+The deployment link for this project is available at: https://learn-align-obe-refactored-into-mer.vercel.app/